-Researchers find that doula care for low-income women could save taxpayers moneyFebruary 14th, 2013 in Health /
+Researchers find that doula care for low-income women could save taxpayers moneyFebruary 14, 2013 in Medicine & Health / Health

 New research from the University of Minnesota's School of Public Health has found lower cesarean birth rates among Medicaid beneficiaries with access to support from a birth doula than among Medicaid patients nationally.
 A doula is not a medical provider, but is a trained, experienced professional person who can provide information, physical assistance and support to a woman during childbirth.